"You do not need to know the beginning of a child's story to change the ending..."

-Some of the general requirements to become a licensed foster parent include:
+Some of the general requirements to becoming a licensed foster parent include:

-Provide documentation of stable income for your own household
+providing documentation of stable income for your own household,

-Valid driver’s license, operable vehicle, and insurance coverage
+having a valid driver’s license, operable vehicle, and insurance coverage,

-Physicals and Tuberculosis screenings required for all household members
+completing physicals and tuberculosis screenings required for all household members,

-Fire inspection and environmental safety inspections of the home
+submitting to fire inspection and environmental safety inspections of the home,

-Criminal and abuse registry background checks for all adult household members.
+submitting criminal and abuse registry background checks for all adult household members,